Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations: Experiment and Evaluation

-\textbf{SR} is grounded in real-world operational requirements, wherein the UAV must fly the trajectory precisely as humans instructed.
-As formalized in Eq.~\ref{eq:success}, a task is counted as a success only when the UAV reaches the final state while following the correct sequence of actions that lead to the ground truth trajectory.
+\underline{SR}: As formalized in Eq.~\ref{eq:success}, a task is counted as a success only when the UAV reaches the final state while following the correct sequence of actions that lead to the ground truth trajectory.
+Then we compute the SR across \(n\) tasks as Eq.~\ref{eq:SR}.
+This metric is grounded in real-world operational requirements, wherein the UAV must perform the task precisely as instructed.